-Once again, I blame social media.
-For what, you ask?
-For the ridiculous fame that ramps seem to be “enjoying” nowadays.
 Of course, people have known about ramps for a long time, even holding spring festivals for them in parts of the eastern U.S. where they used to grow prolifically.
 I say “used to” because it is well known that wild ramp populations are hurting.
 Because of that, they really don’t need any extra harvest pressure.
 Every foraging group I subscribe to on Facebook, however, is currently experiencing Ramp Mania.
 Continue reading “Foraging in Minnesota: Ramps”

-I’m not a new-year’s-resolution kind of person.
+I’m not a new-year’s-resolution person.
 Rare are the times I am moved to state such aspirations formally, and rarer yet are the years when they survive to see the next changing of the calendar.
 Still, I will frequently look back on the past 12 months as that milestone approaches each year.
 My reflections have been more rewarding than usual this time around.
 Continue reading “New Year, New Adventures”

 I’m sure you’ve heard of “black cherry,” either as a flavoring or as a type of wood.
 For me, the name evokes a certain flavor of candy.
 But did you know it’s a harvestable fruit here in Minnesota?
 Yes, it is.
-And this year’s harvest was outstanding.
+And this year was outstanding.

 I’d been waiting several years for a good crop of these cherries- perhaps 4 or 5.
 They were not something I went out of my way for, but I usually checked on a couple different trees at least once toward the end of each summer.
 Well, this year, it was clear conditions were somehow just right.
 Branches were full of green clusters by July all over in my area.
 Continue reading “Foraging in Minnesota: Black Cherry”

-When I came across the word “quinzee” repeatedly within a short span of time this winter, it got my attention.
+When I came across the word “quinzee” several times within a short span this winter, it got my attention.
 I first had to do an internet search to determine exactly what it was, but knew right away I not only wanted to learn how to build a quinzee, I also needed to try sleeping in it.
 This seemed fun, but carried out in my own yard at home, it was an easy way to try something I might like to use in lieu of a tent on a future wilderness trip.

 Continue reading “Do Something New: Build a Quinzee”